2022 Swiss Indoors

 The 2022 Swiss Indoors was a men's tennis tournament to be played on indoor hard courts.
 It was the 51st edition of the event, and part of the 500 series of the 2022 ATP Tour.
-It was held at the St. Jakobshalle in Basel, Switzerland, from |r through 30 October 2022.
+It was held at the St. Jakobshalle in Basel, Switzerland, from 24 through 30 October 2022.
 It was the first edition of the event since 2019, with the 2020 and 2021 editions cancelled due to the border restrictions in the French and German borders on the COVID-19 pandemic.
+Third-seeded Félix Auger-Aliassime won the singles title.